rvelhote/opennode-magento/README.md

 # Requirements

-- Magento 1.9 (all all the basic requirements that go with it)
+- Magento 1.9 (and all the basic requirements that go with it)
 - Only PHP 7.0+ is supported

 # Check it Out (For TEST environments only)